stacks-network/docs/docs/tutorials/hello-stacks.md

 ### Clarity Book

 The Clarity Book, Clarity of Mind, is the go-to resource for mastering Clarity.
-It will teach you Clarity developmenet from start to finish so you can begin writing high-quality Clarity smart contracts.
+It will teach you Clarity development from start to finish so you can begin writing high-quality Clarity smart contracts.

 [Read the Clarity Book](https://book.clarity-lang.org/)